Article

 Dynamic Costing®: empower operations to impact EBITDA

-One approach manufacturers can take on their journey toward Industry 4.0’s goal of continuous improvement comes from enabling transparency of the true product cost drivers, specifically by the implementation of Dynamic Costing™.
+One approach manufacturers can take on their journey toward Industry 4.0’s goal of continuous improvement comes from enabling transparency of the true product cost drivers and profitability analysis tools, specifically by the implementation of Dynamic Costing™.

 Traditional standard costs can be helpful when looking at certain static business lines a manufacturer produces, but as production mixes at the plant are now changing faster than ever before, using only those historical standards may be hurting the organization’s actual overall equipment effectiveness (OEE) by focusing on the “low cost product” blind to its impact on through put.
 Most importantly, it may even be damaging the manufacturer’s bottom line by not having a proper understanding of which products are responsible for driving profitability today.